preeti-0001/jam/README.md

 This project focuses on implementing and understanding the JAM architecture, which learns joint representations of queries, users, and items for improved recommendation performance.

 ## My Contributions
-- Reproduced the JAM model locally from the research paper
-- Understood the query-item matching mechanism
-- Used Virtual Environment instead for dependency management
-- Set up training and evaluation pipeline
+- Set up end-to-end pipeline for preprocessing, training, evaluation, and inference
 - Added scripts to fetch, preprocess, split training data with `python run_preprocess.py`
 - Used the trained model to generate song recommendations for user queries with `python run_implementation.py -p <path_to_model_folder>`